scaled/scaled/README.md

   * modes: major and minor editing modes (ala Emacs), which provide editing smarts specific to a particular programming language or activity

-An example of all of these flavors working in harmony is the "project" package (which is a built-in package, but could easily be maintained outside the Scaled core if there was a good reason to do so).
+An example of all of these flavors working in harmony is the `project-service` package which provides a framework for grokking projects.
 Project support comes in three parts:

   * `ProjectService` is a service that a major mode can inject to gain access to "project services" (e.g. enumerate all files in the project, rebuild the project)